KerriLynne/KerriLynne.github.io/_posts/2020-09-22-corneal_gem_benefits_for_sinatra_project.markdown

 ```

 Ultimately, if you are given the option, this is a great tool to speed up the initial process of creating your app.
-It allows you to focus on the MVC structure that will get your application functioning, and you will most likely thank this app for giving you that extra time back - (you will need it).
+It allows you to focus on the MVC structure that will get your application functioning, and you will most likely thank this gem for giving you that extra time back - (you will need it).